Ganjifa: Arabic sources and surviving cards

+However, in the “Latin”-suit system, it is the two ‘round’ suits, coins and cups, that have their pips arranged in reverse order, while the two ‘long’ suits follow the ‘natural’ order.
+This was transferred to French suits, with the two red suits, hearts and diamonds, being reversed, while the black suits, clubs and spades, are not.

 Richard Ettinghausen speculated that importation of European cards killed off manufacturers in Egypt and the Levant.
 Trade continued after the conquest of these regions by the Ottomon Turks in 1517.
 They were also mentioned by Ibn Hajar al-Haytami.
 The lack of references or cards after the 16th century is likely due to the Ottomans taking a harder stance against cards and gambling which would last until the 19th century.

 Persian sources

 The earliest Persian reference is found in Ahli Shirazi's (died 1535) poem, 'Rubaiyat-e-Ganjifa', there is a short verse for each of the 96 cards in the 8-suited pack, showing that the Persians had the same suits and ranks as the Mughals.
 The Austrian National Library possess eight Safavid lacquer paintings from the 16th-century that mimic ganjifeh cards.
 Despite being produced around the same time as Shirazi's poem, they do not match his description.
 Shah Abbas II (r 1642-66) banned ganjifeh and the game decline precipitously with no known rules surviving into the present.
 Around the eighteenth or nineteenth centuries, the game of As-Nas became more popular.

 In 1895, General Albert Houtum-Schindler described ganjifeh and As-Nas with the following comments: